quintoandar/butterfree/docs/source/transform.md

 You can take a look at the code [here](https://github.com/quintoandar/butterfree/blob/staging/butterfree/core/transform/transformations/custom_transform.py).

-* ```H3HashTransform```: this component can used when an user wants to convert latitude and longitude values into a hash.
+* ```H3HashTransform```: this component can be used when an user wants to convert latitude and longitude values into a hash.
 You can learn more about H3 [here](https://eng.uber.com/h3/).
 For instance:

 ```python
 feature = Feature(